jonkingseestheworld/jonkingseestheworld/README.md

 ![](img/profilebanner.png)
 # Hello 👋

-I am a research and data scientist.
-I work with a life science research group by day.
+I am a research and data scientist, with a keen interest in addressing and solving real-life questions using R/Python programming and statistical analysis techniques.
+Currently I am working with a life science research group by day.

-I enjoy things that require creativity and investigation.
+I enjoy things that require creativity and problem solving.

 <!--